alexchantastic/figma-export/README.md

 It is recommended that you use one of the built-in commands to generate `files.json`:

-- `npm run get-team-files {team_id}` - Gets all files for all projects within a given team ID
+- `npm run get-team-files {team_ids ...}` - Gets all files for all projects within given team IDs (space separated)
-  - Example: `npm run get-team-files 1234567890`
+  - Example: `npm run get-team-files 12345 67890`
 - `npm run get-project-files {project_ids ...}` - Gets all files for given project IDs (space separated)
   - Example: `npm run get-project-files 12345 67890`